|

 Would we all agree on the infinitely complicated dividing lines?

-5. Some Murderers may go on to Kill Others
+5. Some Murderers might go on to Kill Others

 Dennis says, "Murderers who are not executed have murdered innocent